Foundational Stories of

 Steve Jobs, a man who did not like being told ‘no’, informed Seymour that he would no longer deal with him and disconnected the call.
 He decided to go around Seymour with a call to Canon’s leadership in Japan.
 He told them that he wasn’t happy with Seymour and wanted to work the deal with someone else.
 They responded politely but pointedly that Seymour Liebman was their man, and there was no changing that position.

 Jobs called Seymour back, telling him he had “reconsidered” and decided to work with him after all.
 Seymour responded as only he could, telling Jobs, “no, you didn’t decide, you called Japan, and they told you that you had to deal with me.”

-Once that was settled, Seymour and Steve worked together over the next three nights to complete the negotiations for the sale and an equitable distribution of funds among the three parties.
+Once that was settled, Seymour and Steve worked together over the next four nights to complete the negotiations for the sale and an equitable distribution of funds among the three parties.
 The deal was completed on Thursday evening in time for a Friday deadline for Apple to announce the purchase of NeXT and Steve’s return to the company.

 Well, This is Different!